 A rising star

-The resort of Marsa Alam is set on the east coast of Egypt, right by the Red Sea, it’s a fast-growing place but it’s still not quite up to speed with the likes of Hurghada.
-Which is pretty good news, actually.
-Because what you get here is a bit of an out-of-the-way location with some first-rate hotels.
-And the spotless beaches are camera-ready.
+The resort of Marsa Alam is set on the east coast of Egypt, right by the Red Sea.
+It’s a fast-growing place, but it’s still not quite up to speed with the likes of Hurghada, which is pretty good news, actually.
+Because what you get here is a bit of an out-of-the-way location with some first-rate hotels, top-notch weather and a bunch of spotless, camera-ready beaches.

 When it comes to the beach, most of the hotels here have bagged their own stretch.
 They usually come with beach bars, restaurants and sunloungers, and always powdery white sand.
-Scuba diving and snorkelling are major events – you’re in real Finding Nemo territory, with the odd hammerhead shark.
+Some line up pools with stellar slides, too, like the ones at the Aqua Coraya waterpark.
+In the sea, scuba diving and snorkelling are major events – you're in real Finding Nemo territory, and you can even expect to see the odd hammerhead shark.

 Visiting the Valley of the Camels